 How to apply:

-Submit a cover letter, resume, and design portfolio that showcases processes, methodologies, and a minimum of two case studies.
+Submit a cover letter, resume, and design portfolio that showcases past work.

 Meet Some of HealthTap's Employees